DrewNaylor/thumbsget/README.md

 After getting the thumbnail URL, it'll open in the default browser.
 As of November 23, 2018, you can also preview and save the thumbnail directly from the main thumbsget window.

+A port for macOS is in the works under the `thumbsget4mac` folder, and there's also a port to a webpage under the `thumbsget4web` folder.

 Project build status: [![Build status](https://ci.appveyor.com/api/projects/status/7ojww314fwhcyyhd?svg=true)](https://ci.appveyor.com/project/DrewNaylor/thumbsget)

 Master branch build status: [![Build status](https://ci.appveyor.com/api/projects/status/7ojww314fwhcyyhd/branch/master?svg=true)](https://ci.appveyor.com/project/DrewNaylor/thumbsget/branch/master)